manlaya/gridmarthe/README.md

 pip install .
 ```

-##### Windows

-On a windows machine, it is possible to compile gfortran (mingw project https://mingw-w64.org/ or https://winlibs.com/#download-release).
+On a windows machine, it is possible to compile with gfortran
+(mingw project https://mingw-w64.org/ or https://winlibs.com/#download-release ; or `choco install mingw`).
 Neverless, the simpliest way is to use a conda environment (miniforge with mambalib is recommended) to install gcc/gfortran,
-and install the project :
+and install the project.

+##### With conda (recommended on Windows)

+It is also possible to install gridmarthe in a conda environment.
+An environment file is provided (example with mamba):

 ```bash
 mamba env create -n gm -f environment.yml